AthennaMind/opnsense-exporter/README.md

 - `--exporter.disable-openvpn` - Disable the scraping of OpenVPN service.
 Defaults to `false`.
 - `--exporter.disable-firewall` - Disable the scraping of Firewall (pf) metrics.
 Defaults to `false`.

-To disable the exporter metrics itself use the following flag:
+To disable the exporter metrics itself, use the following flag:

 - `--web.disable-exporter-metrics` - Exclude metrics about the exporter itself (promhttp_*, process_*, go_*).
 Defaults to `false`.